Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 ![Home Page](/images/Home_page/1.png)
 ## About me

 I am currently pursuing my bachelor's degree in Data Science and Artificial Intelligence at IIIT Naya Raipur.
 I love writing code that automates workflows and gets rid of scut work, allowing people to work on things that matter most.
-I also enjoy teaching, interacting and directing newcomers in the area.
+Other than that, I also enjoy teaching, interacting and directing newcomers in the field.

-*This blog helps me document my learning and guide people on this journey in the future.*
+*The main motive of this blog is to help me document my learnings*

 ## Research Interests

-I'm an inquisitive learner who's interested in Deep Learning and Computer Vision.
-I enjoy reading and implementing relevant research papers in these areas.
-When I'm free, I also like to get interested in a bit of Reinforcement Learning.
-So, sometimes, I'm also writing blogs on subjects that beginners often misunderstand in them.
+My current research interests are Deep Learning and Computer Vision.
+I enjoy reading and implementing the relevant research papers in these areas.
+Most of the time I'll be thinking of ways to implement them to actual real life problems :love:.When I'm free, I also like to get interested in a bit of Natural Language Processing.

-**My Research Interests are summarized as follows:**
+**Interested research topics:**
 * Image Analysis and Object localization
 * Facial Recognition
 * Video Analytics using Deep Learning
 * General Adversial Networks

 ## Technolgies and Skills
-* Programming Languages - Python, C++, Matlab
+* Programming Languages - Python, C++, Matlab, C, Java
 * Libraries - scikit-learn, OpenCV, Numpy, Pandas, Matplotlib, Seaborn, Tkinter
 * Frameworks - TensorFlow, Pytorch, Unity
 * Tools - Git, Latex, Command prompt